Notice of Funding Opportunity:

 Organization must carry out at least one of the following housing-related mission:

-- At minimum, two years of operations.
+- At minimum, three years of operations.

 - Engaged leadership, staff, and volunteers.